Reserve Matching with Thresholds: Omitted Proofs

-We will start by giving some definitions we will use in the proof. \begin{definition} There are three different types of alternating chains in a given matching $\mu$: \begin{itemize} \item An alternating chain of even length is called a \textbf{neutral alternating chain} of $\mu$. \item An alternating chain of odd length that starts and ends with an edge present in $\mu$ is called an \textbf{incremental alternating chain} of $\mu$. \item An alternating chain of odd length that starts and ends with an edge that is not present in $\mu$ is called a \textbf{decremental alternating chain} of $\mu$. \end{itemize} \end{definition} Let us recall the correctness proposition. \begin{proposition} A matching $\mu$ is max-in-max if and only if it is Pareto optimal and there is no neutral alternating chain with positive potential. \end{proposition}
+We will start by giving some definitions we will use in the proof. \begin{definition} There are three different types of alternating chains in a given matching $\mu$: \begin{itemize} \item An alternating chain of even length is called a \textbf{neutral alternating chain} of $\mu$. \item An alternating chain of odd length that starts and ends with an edge present in $\mu$ is called an \textbf{incremental alternating chain} of $\mu$. \item An alternating chain of odd length that starts and ends with an edge that is not present in $\mu$ is called a \textbf{decremental alternating chain} of $\mu$. \end{itemize} \end{definition}

 First, we prove the \emph{only if} $( \Rightarrow )$ part.